yasamanvalizadeh/Cafe_managment_system/README.md

-# Cafe management system with .Net
+# Cafe management system with ASP.NET Core
 Note: This project is under development.

 Common features: